background

 Applicable to: Level 1 and some Level 2 contractors that manage CUI that is not critical to national security

 What It Involves: Organizations pursuing Level 1 certification or non-critical Level 2 certifications can perform self-assessments.
-This process requires an internal review of your cybersecurity practices, ensuring they align with the necessary controls and processes outlined in the CMMC framework.
+This process requires an internal review of your security practices, ensuring controls are implemented according to CMMC requirements and the supporting NIST publications.

 A self-assessment team must have the required knowledge and expertise about CMMC Level 1 requirements and your organization’s security posture to conduct this assessment.
 They can use self-assessment tools provided by the DoD Chief Information Officer, including scoping and self-assessment guidance, to inform their evaluation.
 During their assessment, the team will review the System Security Plan (SSP), which outlines the specific security controls and practices the organization has implemented, and document whether each Level 1 requirement is fully, partially, or not implemented.
 Critical requirements will need to be remediated immediately before continuing.
 Any other requirements that are not fully implemented must be documented in a Plan of Action and Milestones (POA&M).
 This document will outline the specific steps, owners, and deadlines for completing remediation actions.